Ayesha-da/bikesharing/README.md

 ![toplocations](https://user-images.githubusercontent.com/84524153/132989512-8a0051de-6372-47d8-bb96-b62bebfe11ef.png)

-#### - where do people drop off the bikes?
+#### - Where do people drop off the bikes?

   The following visualization shows the most popular places to end a bike ride.

 ![endinglocations](https://user-images.githubusercontent.com/84524153/132989516-b95cf7f0-c2fa-4e49-8a93-c4a8ea1800fd.png)